 Abnormal cat urine

 Many cats experiencing a bladder or kidney problem will urinate outside the litterbox4.
-I tell cat guardians if their kitty is having “accidents” in the house, something serious is happening that needs urgent veterinary attention.
+I tell cat guardians if their kitty is having “accidents” in the house, there is potential for serious disease and immediate veterinary attention is recommended.

 Abnormal cat urine frequency

 Any increase or decrease in frequency of urination is a concern.
-Decreased urination can signal a urethral blockage, especially in male cats5, that can become life-threatening within hours.
-Increased urination is often associated with bladder infections and inflammation, a painful condition.
+Decreased urination, often associated with straining, or vocalization can signal a urethral blockage, and more commonly occurs in male cats.5This type of obstruction can become life-threatening within hours.
+Increased urination can also be associated withbladder infections and cystitis (inflammation), a painful condition.
 More frequent urination can also be caused by diabetes, kidney disease, and behavioral problems.
 Going to the litterbox more or less frequently or urinating in unusual places may be the only way your cat can call for help.
 Heed the call quickly.

 Abnormal cat urine color

 The most common color change cat guardians report to me is dark or bloody urine.
 Frantic feline families call me describing a red-stained trail from litterbox to food bowl.
-If you notice any change in color, especially blood, notify your veterinarian at once.
-My biggest worry is that blood clots or swelling from infection may obstruct the urethra, causing potentially life-threatening inability to urinate.
+If you notice any change in color, especially red-tinged urine, notify your veterinarian at once.
+My biggest worry is that blood clots, debris such as crystals or swelling due to inflammation or infection may lead to obstruction of the urethra, causing potentially life-threatening inability to urinate.
 Urethral blockage can occur in a few hours, making speedy medical or surgical treatment critical.
 Other changes to look out for are colorless urine.
 Pale, watery urine without a healthy golden glow often indicate dilute urine, a sign of kidney disease or diabetes.
 In general, if the color or constancy change is significant enough for you to notice, it’s significant enough to have it checked by your veterinarian.

 Abnormal cat urine odor